Yorgos Avgeropoulos interview with Parallaxi on the future of of journalism

-The Prix Europa – Media Competition for all over Europe 2025 has just sent us the jury’s reasoning for the award of Mankind’s Folly, by Yorgos Avgeropoulos, which received the Special Commendation of the Jury in the Documentary category.
+The Prix Europa – Media Competition for all over Europe 2025 has just sent us the reasoning for the award of Mankind’s Folly, by Yorgos Avgeropoulos, which received the Special Commendation in the Documentary category.

 “The jury was deeply moved by Mankind’s Folly, a film that takes us deep into the Arctic, where the ice still holds the memory of the world.
 We follow Nikita in Eastern Siberia and Martha in Northern Alaska, two lives separated by the Bering Strait yet united by the same dread, watching the ground beneath them give way.
 As the permafrost that has been frozen for millennia begins to thaw, it carries away homes, hopes, and the very idea of permanence.